Rules that apply to being in a support bubble and when you can see other people in their homes or yours (alert level 4).

 - all of the adult members of each household must agree to join the same support bubble

 We recommend people avoid changing support bubbles unless absolutely necessary, in order to limit the spread of coronavirus between households.

 However, we recognise that people’s relationships and circumstances may change over time.
-If necessary, from Saturday 30 January, single responsible adult households can form a new support bubble provided that:
+If necessary, those eligible can form a new support bubble provided that:

 - both households end their current support bubbles

 - both households refrain from mixing with any other household (including your new support bubble) for a period of 10 days before forming the new support bubble.

 If someone in your previous support bubble develops symptoms or tests positive for coronavirus up to 48 hours after members of the bubble last met, all members of the bubble must self-isolate.
 You must not form a new bubble until you have completed your self-isolation.

 There are no rules at Alert level 4 specifying that your support bubble has to be with someone in your local area, or within any set distance of your home.
 There are also no rules preventing support bubbles being formed with households outside Wales, and we recognise that these may in particular be the right answer for people living close to a border.

 However, bearing in mind the overall objective of Alert level 4 is to reduce contact between people as much as possible, we do recommend that support bubbles are formed locally where possible.
 In particular we ask that people think very carefully about possible alternatives before forming support bubbles which would require extensive travel or travel into areas outside Wales with very high incidence of coronavirus.